ICE chief to depart agency - NewsChannel 3-12

 ICE chief to depart agency

-Immigration and Customs Enforcement acting Director Matt Albence is retiring from the agency he has led since last year, according to a Department of Homeland Security official.
+Immigration and Customs Enforcement acting Director Matt Albence is retiring from the agency he has led since last year.

+“This was an exceptionally hard decision to make, a decision prolonged due to the uncertainty of a global pandemic and the essential role ICE continues to play in our nation’s response,” Albence said in a statement Friday.

+“Over the next month, I will work alongside DHS and ICE leadership to ensure a smooth transition.”

 A longtime career law enforcement official, Albence has filled the top spot at the agency multiple times during the Trump administration as leadership at ICE — an agency under DHS — has shifted.

-Note: This story has been updated with a statement from Albence on his retirement.